lobocv/simplerr/README.md

 package provides packages to assist with error handling for different applications.
 Designing your own handlers is as simple as detecting the `SimpleError` and reacting to it's attributes.

+## Detecting Errors

+To detect a specific error code, you can use `HasErrorCode(err error, c Code)`.
+If you want to look for several different error codes, use `HasErrorCodes(err error, codes...
+Code)`, which returns the first of the provided error codes that is detected, and a boolean for whether anything was detected.

 ## Logging SimpleErrors